ssbagi/Timing/README.md

 - If we can set limits so it doesn't go into a lot of optimization or longer duration.
 Ya with few Heuristics this can be done.
 Yes its possible.

+## Tool
+My Master Thesis was on Duty Cycle Distorition for the Clock paths.
+The Rail to Rail Failure and Duty Cycle Distortion have explained in my report.
+As part of the feedback/fixes giving so based on the experiment carried out the following analysis was araised.
+As part of the simulation we used Infinisim.
+Link : https://infinisim.com/.
+The Infinisim also provides Webinars How the tool helps in detecting the R2R and DCD on CLock paths and Even they have Jitter analysis also.

 ## Top Level Analysis (LEVEL 0 DEBUG)

 Level 0 : Debug Analysis.